Lansdowne, NSW, Australia

 Heath was born in central west region of Australia beginning his career in the sixties with R&B and Pop, specializing in 12 string guitar.
 Influenced by artists such as Gordon Lightfoot, Jim Croce, Kevin Johnson, Buddy Holly and Ross Ryan, he played with multiple bands before going solo.
 He began composing in 1980 without making any commercial recordings.

 After entering original songs into Australia’s Chesterfield Starmaker Awards in 1983 and finalizing as the only solo artist within the top five acts, he was invited to go to Japan representing Australia in a succession of Australian festivals.
 This included five months performing and representing Australia at the Tsukuba Science Expo. he recorded his first overseas commercial original song at the Japan Nippon Columbia Studios, performing and composing there over an 18 year stay.

-In early 2013 Heath became an active radio presenter on Community Radio, creating his own program on 104.7 FM named “Around The Delta” which he continues to present.
+In early 2013 Heath became an active radio presenter on Community Radio, creating his called “Around The Delta” which he continues to the present.

 He recorded his first commercial composition in Australia called “Looking Through The Eyes of a Child”.
-Entered into the Australian Songwriters Awards in Sydney, it achieved top 30 in 4 categories, the next year achieving top 30 status in 5 categories.
-The song reached the semifinals of the Tamworth Songwriters Association Awards at Tamworth in 2017.
+Entering into the Australian Songwriters Awards in Sydney, it achieved top 30 in 4 categories, the next year achieving top 30 status in 5 categories, reachimng the semifinals of the Tamworth Songwriters Association Awards at Tamworth.

-12 String guitar is Heath’s instrument of choice.
-He now resides on the mid north coast of N.S.W., is currently preparing his web site, “The Treble Clef Music” for launch late in 2019 to release multiple singles, an EP and a followup Album in 2020.
+Acoustic 12 String guitar is Heath’s instrument of choice.
+He now resides on the mid north coast of eastern Australia and is currently preparing his web site “The Treble Clef Music” for launch late in 2020.